Translate

 Marxist Takeover in the U.S. Leads to the Self-destruction of a Superpower

-Two months have passed since the inauguration of Joe Biden and his Neo-Marxist regime.
-Eight tedious weeks during which the destructive work of the radical left materialized at a breathtaking rate.
+Two months have passed since the inauguration of Joe Biden and his administration, and in that time, the radical left's agenda has been pushed forward at a stunning pace.

-The senile fraud in the White House, pushed by his progressive handlers, presented us with a prime example of miserable politics - fanatically pursuing ideological utopias at the cost of devastating results for the country and its people.
+The elderly figure in the White House, guided by his progressive handlers, has offered us a textbook example of disastrous politics — zealously pursuing ideological utopias at the expense of the nation's well-being and its citizens.

-As far as the big media outlets are concerned, nothing has changed.
-The media continues to report selectively, desperately trying to coverup the radical baloney and conveying a sham reality that obscures the substantial nature of what is happening.
+As for the mainstream media, nothing has changed.
+They continue to report selectively, desperately trying to cover up the radical agenda and present a distorted reality that masks the true nature of what is unfolding.

-With a host of executive orders (EO), the Biden Regime destroyed President Trump's achievements in just a few weeks.
-The southern border is in shambles, border wall construction halted, and illegals are flooding across the border because Mr. Biden promised to change his predecessor's policies upon entering office.
-The cancellation of the Keystone XL-pipeline generated colossal economic damage all around.
-The reinstitution of the Obama-years' foreign affairs policies caused the immediate deterioration of the U.S.' relations with Russia and China.
+Through a series of executive orders (EO), the Biden administration has dismantled President Trump's accomplishments in just a few short weeks.
+The southern border is in chaos, border wall construction has been halted, and illegal immigrants are flooding into the country due to Biden’s promises to reverse his predecessor’s policies.
+The cancellation of the Keystone XL pipeline has caused significant economic harm.
+The return to Obama-era foreign policies has already weakened U.S. relations with Russia and China.

-A new arms race and cold war scenario are intensifying.
-The cultural decline accelerated with executive orders to accept biological transgender males in women's sports, sex-change surgeries taxpayer-funded in the armed forces.
-The list could go on.
+A new arms race and Cold War scenario are taking shape.
+Cultural decline has accelerated with executive orders that push for the inclusion of biological males in women’s sports and taxpayer-funded sex-change surgeries for military personnel.
+The list of troubling changes goes on.

-Appalling as the machinations of the deceitful and rotten left are the conduct of the complacent right in this country.
-I see no signs of counterrevolution, either in politics or in society.
-The convenience of the corrupt existence in the capital prompts even most Republicans to come to terms with the realities - electoral fraud, a senile usurper in the White House, the damage done by Marxists over the past two months.
-A handful of courageous senators and congressional representatives, out front of the pack brave Congresswoman Marjorie Taylor Greene of Georgia and Texas Senator Ted Cruz, are trying to prevent the worst.
+What is equally appalling, however, is the complacency within the right-wing establishment in this country.
+There are few signs of any real resistance, either politically or socially.
+The convenience of the corrupt status quo in Washington, D.C., has led even many Republicans to accept the realities of electoral fraud, a cognitively impaired leader in the White House, and the damage wrought by the left over the past two months.
+A handful of brave senators and representatives, including Congresswoman Marjorie Taylor Greene of Georgia and Senator Ted Cruz of Texas, have stood against the tide, attempting to prevent the worst outcomes.

-The modern-day Jacobins, intoxicated with the poison of wokeness, identity politics, politically correct progressivism, and globalist dreams, are bent on destroying the transcendent foundation of our civilization.
-For now, they appear to be successful, and the victory will be theirs unless, in the least, a long-overdue moral-intellectual counterrevolution takes place.
-Yet, the hopes for such are slim.
-The central pillars of composing the moral and spiritual fabric of a societal collective of people – media, institutes of learning, culture, and arts – for the prevailing part are in the hands of a corrupt and ill-educated elite.
+The modern-day Jacobins, intoxicated by wokeness, identity politics, political correctness, and globalist ideals, are determined to undermine the foundational principles of our civilization.
+For now, they seem to be succeeding, and unless a long-overdue moral and intellectual counterrevolution takes place, the victory will be theirs.
+However, hopes for such a shift are slim.
+The key pillars that uphold the moral and spiritual fabric of society — the media, academic institutions, culture, and the arts — are largely in the hands of a corrupt and ill-educated elite.

-And they, we all, have to speak up to change the atmosphere of cultural and moral depravity.
+Above all, we must speak out to change the prevailing atmosphere of cultural and moral decline.

 Tuesday, November 3, 2020